Italian PM Giuseppe Conte survives confidence vote in Senate | DW | 19.01.2021

 Italian Prime Minister Giuseppe Conte has survived an upper house confidence vote, keeping his fragile administration afloat.
 The minority government will likely struggle to enforce legislation.

-Over the coming weeks, Conte and his supporters will likely try persuade a few defect Christian Democrat, conservative and socialist lawmakers, as well as former M5S members and defectors from former prime minister Matteo Renzi's side, to join them.
+Over the coming weeks, Conte and his supporters will likely try to persuade a few defect Christian Democrat, conservative and socialist lawmakers, as well as former 5-Star Movement (M5S) members and defectors from former prime minister Renzi's side, to join them.

 The Senate cast their ballots a day after Conte survived a confidence vote in the country's lower house on Monday, where he and his government won the vote by 321 to 259 — a margin that was wider than expected.